 Bisphenol A (BPA)

-Our goals are to increase company awareness of the risks of using BPA, to press them to find alternatives, and to encourage improved transparency on this issue.
+Our dialogues increased company awareness of the risks of using BPA, pressed them to find alternatives, and encouraged improved transparency with investors and customers.

 BPA in Cans

 In 2012, we filed a shareholder proposal with grocery chain Safeway asking for transparency about its position on the use of BPA.
 Our resolution prompted a dialogue with the company and we negotiated a withdrawal of our resolution in exchange for Safeway making a public statement on its website and continued dialogue on this issue.

 Our engagement with food companies and grocers on phasing out the use of BPA has produced positive changes in serveral leading companies.

 After three shareholder resolutions and strong investor and consumer concern, Coca-Cola, the company confirmed this year that they are actively exploring alternatives to BPA for their cans.